WoofGrrrr/identitychooser-mx-ui-enhancements/README.md

 # Identity Chooser UI+ for Mozilla Thunderbird

-This is a fork of Identity Chooser iMX with some UI enhancements.
+This is a fork of Identity Chooser MX with some UI enhancements.
 There are a number of purely visual changes.

 One functional change is, you now have the option to choose what happens when you simply close the Identity Chooser Pop-Up.
 The default is to close the Compose Window as well.
-But now there is now an option to just use the default identity.
+But now there is an option to just use the default identity.

 Also, on the Extension's Options Page, you can automatically